 These are just some options that you can do, check out their website to see what exhibition they currently have on.

 Have you ever been to Melbourne?
-What is your favorite thing about the city and what would you include when writing your own Melbourne 3 day itinerary?
+What is your favourite thing about the city and what would you include when writing your own Melbourne 3 day itinerary?
 Let me know in the comments below.

 PLANNING TO GO TO AUSTRALIA?
 THEN CHECK OUT SOME MORE TRAVEL TIPS HERE: